← Back to 後漢書

 使 使 []

 He knelt, bowed twice, and went to his death.
-He told his son evil was not a path he could teach.
-His own death for good, he said, was the lesson for his son.
+Turning to his son he said, "I wish to make you do evil—yet evil cannot be done; His own death for good, he said, was the lesson for his son."
 Every bystander wept.
 He was thirty-three.
 Note [1]: chuan means the post-house; the commentary gives its fanqie.

 143